-10 Top-Rated Tourist Attractions in Augsburg
+18 Top-Rated Tourist Attractions in Augsburg

 See also: Where to Stay in Augsburg

-1 Augsburg Cathedral
+1. Augsburg Cathedral

-Augsburg Cathedral, a Roman Catholic structure built in the 11th century with features added in the 14th century, is the city's top tourist draw.
-It's one of Europe's more unusual cathedrals, largely due to its lack of a true façade, as well as its twin choirs.
-Notable features include its large bronze door.
-Dating from the 11th century, the door is now located in the neighboring Diözesanmuseum and is famous for its 35 relief panels depicting Old Testament scenes.
+Augsburg Cathedral (Augsburger Dom), a Roman Catholic structure built in the 11th century with additional features added later in the 14th century, is one of the city's top tourist draws.
+It's also one of Europe's more unusual cathedrals, largely due to its lack of a true façade, as well as its twin choirs.
+Other notable features include its large bronze door.
+Dating from the 11th century, the door is now located in the cathedral's Diocesan Museum (Diözesanmuseum) and is famous for its 35 relief panels depicting Old Testament scenes.

-Address: Frauentrostraße 2, D-86152 Augsburg
+Address: Frauentrostraße 2, D-86152, Augsburg

 Address: Rathausplatz, 86159 Augsburg

-3 Editor's Pick The Fuggerei
+4. Editor's Pick The Fuggerei

 The Fuggerei, a little "town within the town" in Augsburg, is a wonderful area to explore on foot.
-Entering through one of the community's four gates, these picturesque old homes were originally built to house the town's poorer Catholics.
-Founded by the Fugger family in 1521, the community consists of 67 buildings, 142 residences, and a church, and is the oldest social housing scheme in the world.
-Today's occupants are still only required to pay an annual rent of one Rhenish guilder, the equivalent of €1, along with three daily prayers.
-In addition to the excellent museum and display home with its original furnishings, visitors also have access to a WWII bunker.
-Also of interest is Fugger Palace, constructed in 1512 and with charming and attractive inner courts built in Italian Renaissance style (only the courtyards are open to the public).
+Enter through one of the community's four gates to see picturesque old homes, originally built to house the town's poorer Catholics.
+Founded by the Fugger family in 1521, the community consists of 67 buildings, 142 residences, and a church, and is the oldest social housing scheme in the world that's still in use.
+Today's occupants are still only required to pay an annual rent of one Rhenish guilder, the equivalent of about €1, and must abide by a set of interesting rules that include a daily prayer with mention of the original founders.

 Address: Jakoberstraße 26, 86152 Augsburg

-4 Mozarthaus Augsburg
+5. Mozarthaus Augsburg

-Address: Frauentorstrasse 30, D-86152 Mozart, Germany
+Address: Frauentorstrasse 30, D-86152 Mozart, Augsburg

-5 Maximilianstrasse and the Maximilian Museum
+6. Maximilianstrasse and the Maximilian Museum

-Maximilian Street - or Maximilianstrasse - lies in the heart of Augsburg where the old Roman road connecting Germany and Italy began.
-It's a marvelous old street to wander along, especially if you're in the mood for a little shopping or dining to accompany your gallery and attraction hopping.
-A highlight is the Maximilian Museum with its vivid portrayal of the history, art, and culture of Augsburg.
-Located in a palatial 16th-century merchant's house, the museum's exhibits include sculptures, work by local gold and silversmiths, and artifacts from the town's rich history.
+A fun thing to do on this historic street is pay a visit to the Maximilian Museum with its vivid portrayal of the history, art, and culture of Augsburg.
+Located in a palatial 16th-century former merchant's house, the museum's exhibits of decorative arts include sculptures, work by local gold and silversmiths, and artifacts from the town's rich history.